seb-vial/grav-plugin-about-me/README.md

   use_font_awesome: false
   pages:
     twitter:
+      icon_type: b
       icon: twitter
       title: Twitter
       position: 1
       url: https://twitter.com/myaccount
     pinterest:
+      icon_type: b # 'b' is for brand, 's' for solid and 'r' for regular.
+Official social icons are always brand icons.
-      icon: pinterest-square  # You can replace pinterest-square by pinterest or pinterest-p depending on which icon you want
+      icon: pinterest # You can replace pinterest by pinterest-square or pinterest-p depending on which icon you want
       title: Pinterest # Change the title if you don't like this one
       position: 2 # Position the link will appear at
       url: https://www.pinterest.com/mylogin/ # Your Pinterest account link